W-Net-AI/LISP-CV/Readme.md

 everything is put together.
 As stated previously, Lisp-Cv is known to work on Ubuntu versions 12.04 through 14.04.
 It should work on any system that OpenCV, SBCL CLISP, ALLEGRO, CFFI, ASDF and QuickLisp can be compiled on.
-There is nothing but pure Lisp, and OpenCV C++ and C in the whole project.
+There is nothing but Lisp, and OpenCV C++, C and Python in the whole project.

   If you have gotten Lisp-Cv to work on another system and would like to add the install instructions to this tutorial just send me an e-mail at wnetai@gmail.com